JetBrains/kotlin-web-site/pages/docs/reference/native-overview.md

 interop libraries are available out of the box.
 For other libraries, we provide a [tool to generate an interop library](https://github.com/JetBrains/kotlin-native/blob/master/INTEROP.md) from a C header file, with full support for all C language features.
-On macOS and iOS, interoperability with Objective/C code is also supported.
+On macOS and iOS, interoperability with Objective-C code is also supported.

 Kotlin/Native is currently in development; preview releases are available for you to try.
 IDE support for Kotlin/Native is available as plugins for [CLion](https://www.jetbrains.com/clion/) and [AppCode](https://www.jetbrains.com/objc/), both require the plugin to be installed via *Plugins | Install JetBrains plugin...* in the IDE preferences.